vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/pinniped-with-tkg.md

 - The management cluster authenticates the user with the IdP.
 - The workload cluster either allows or denies the kubectl get pods request, depending on the permissions of the user’s role.

-In the image below, the blue arrows represent the authentication flow between the workload cluster, the management cluster, and the external IdP.
+In the following image, the blue arrows represent the authentication flow between the workload cluster, the management cluster, and the external IdP.
 The green arrows represent Tanzu CLI and kubectl traffic between the workload cluster, the management cluster, and the external IdP.

 ![](img/pinniped-with-tkg/1-pinniped-1.png)